 Research Identifies Dairy as a Problem For Those With Gluten Sensitivity

-Many people embarking on a gluten free diet continue to consume milk, butter, cheese, and other dairy products without giving thought to the potential for having an inflammatory reaction.
+Many people embarking on a gluten free diet continue to consume milk, butter, cheese, and other dairy products without considering the correlation between dairy and a gluten free diet and the potential for having an inflammatory reaction.
 However; researchers have identified that dairy proteins can affect as much as 50% of those with gluten problems.
 This is one of the reasons I recommend both a gluten and dairy free diet for those diagnosed with gluten sensitivity.
 A summary of the research findings is listed below:

 Why You Should Consider a Gluten and Dairy Free Diet